Skip To Main Content

 Redlands Men's Basketball falls at No. 17 Hood in NCAA Second Round

 Three minutes later the Blazers were back in front, this time by six, 17-11, at the 14:17 mark.
-An 11-4 Bulldog run, though, pushed them ahead by one, 22-21, only three minutes later.
+An 11-4 Bulldog run, though, pushed them ahead, 22-21, just three minutes later.

 Print Friendly Version